The Peel Project

 A war is being waged between those who want to develop this immense water system and those who want to protect its delicate ecological balance – especially the First Nations who view it as their land’s lifeblood and a support for its teeming wildlife.
 The movie has its Toronto premiere a week after the Supreme Court is expected to rule on how much of the Peel Watershed will be protected.

-Before the screening, come enjoy original music created and performed live by musician Anthony Wallace and friends.
+Before the screening, we enjoyed original music created and performed live by musician Anthony Wallace and friends.
 Talk with the artists and filmmakers after the film.
 Then, join us at our Opening Night reception to view more Peel River Watershed-inspired art.

-And please plan on joining us for our Opening Night Reception, at the Centre for Social Innovation, 720 Bathurst (2 blocks from the cinema).
-Just show your ticket for admission to the event.
+After the film we had our Opening Night Reception, at the Centre for Social Innovation, 720 Bathurst (2 blocks from the cinema).

 Short films screening with The Peel Project